Read the Plain Language Protocol Summary (PLPS) here.

 It is important that the findings are readily available to the people for whom they are relevant.
 This includes: people living with dementia, their family and carers, hospital staff, health and social care commissioners and the third sector.
 We are using different methods of dissemination to target different audiences.

-We are working with an artist to create a visual representation of the 12 DEMENTIA CARE Pointers for Service Change.
-These will be available as a poster and booklet, please get in touch if you would like to know more.
+We have worked with an artist to create a visual representation of the 12 DEMENTIA CARE Pointers for Service Change.
+You can find the A5 Booklet here.

 We will also be presenting the Pointers for Service Change at the Alzheimer’s Association International Conference, the Society for Social Medicine and Population Health Annual Scientific Meeting and the British Geriatric Society Autumn meeting.